 Hydrogel dressings are suitable for use at all stages of wound healing except for infected or heavily exuding wounds and are a good alternative for classic wet dressings.

-After contact with the wound surface, hydrocolloids slowly absorb fluids, leading to formation of gel covering the wound.
-These help in keeping wound moist, promote the granulation tissue, and provide pain relief.
-Silicones are used in dressing of acute wounds and chronic wounds, for desloughing, and exuding wounds.
+After contact with the wound surface, hydrocolloids slowly absorb fluids, leading to the formation of gel covering the wound.
+These help in keeping the wound moist, promote the granulation tissue and provide pain relief.
+Silicones are used in a dressing of acute wounds and chronic wounds, for desloughing, and exuding wounds.
 Depending on exudate levels, the dressing might be required to change frequently.

 Alginates are absorbable, biodegradable dressings containing mannuronic acid and glucuronic acid derived from seaweed.
 These are used in exuding wounds like leg ulcers, pressure sores, and infected surgical wounds.